jkempster34/Programming-in-C--70-483/README.md

-# Programming in-C 70-483 Second Edition
+# Programming in C# 70-483 Second Edition

 Working through the examples in Exam Ref 70-483 Programming in C# Second Edition by Robert Miles in preparation for the Microsoft 70-483 exam.